AlSch092/AlSch092/README.md

 ## About Me

-- I’m looking to collaborate on projects or contribute to a company's security efforts (relocation possible if needed)
+- I’m looking to collaborate on projects or contribute to a company's security efforts
 - Available for custom work in anti-cheat or game reversing
 - 📫 How to reach me: [aschwarz92@outlook.com](mailto:aschwarz92@outlook.com)